 This is basically a classic tour with a very interesting addition: stay in nomadic yurts, colorfully decorated in local style, in the desert, cooking local food together in the open campfire, listening to songs of local singers called 'akyns', camel riding in the desert, and water-based activities such as fishing, boating etc. at the Aydarkul Lake.
 Visiting Tashkent, Samarkand, Bukhara, Khiva, Yurts.

-Uzbekistan, Archaeology, History, Culture and Traditions, Folklore and Ethnic, Handcrafts and Shopping, Rural Stay, Yurt Stay, Outdoor Activities, Ecotourism, Camping and Trekking, Medium Classic
+Uzbekistan, Archaeology, History, Culture and Traditions, Folklore and Ethnic, Handcrafts and Folk Art, Rural Stay, Yurt Stay, Outdoor Activities, Ecotourism, Camping and Trekking, Medium Classic

 October, November, March, April, May, June, August, September